zncheng/StreamLEC/README.md

     + Input trace
         + check `./apps/trace/sample.txt` for the example trace.
             + 10000 items, each with 12 attributes.
-    + Run pseudo distributed using a single machine, go to application directory, `./apps/logistic_regression`.
+    + Run pseudo distributed mode using a single machine
         + open one terminal, run the Source.
         ```
         ./source sample.ini Encoder